twonk/MyEnergi-App-Api/README.md

 This repository will be used to document my investigation into the API the app is using, so that the data and calls may be used in my own Home Automation system.

+With thanks to members of the myenergi.info forum:
+  * sashton
+  * fintan.farrell
+  * MilesB

+who have contributed updates, and to the folks at MyEnergi who haven't officialy sanctioned this investigation but havent asked us to stop either.

 ## Tools Used
   * Myenergi iOS app  (http://myenergi.info)
   * Charles Proxy (https://www.charlesproxy.com)